 (e) The sandbox will be here tomorrow.
 No need to “win” sandbox.

 And many more.

-Rehearing Scripture‘s use of chapter 5 of Mark is quite helpful, though.
-Other examples presented by Rehearing Scripture are also useful, including Tamar’s story.
+Rehearsing Scripture‘s use of chapter 5 of Mark is quite helpful, though.
+Other examples presented by Rehearsing Scripture are also useful, including Tamar’s story.

 Overall, Rehearsing Scripture is a thought-provoking read for those who want to draw as much as they can from reading the Bible, and I recommend it.
 It is useful even for “solo readers,” as one can form a mini-repertory in one’s head, using the verbs and acting it out.
 Of course, it would be much better with others, challenging one another, staying in the scene, and coming back to “say something true.”